wkumari/draft-wkumari-rfc8110-to-ieee/draft-wkumari-rfc8110-to-ieee.md

 ---
-title: "Transferring responsibility for RFC8110 (OWE) to the IEEE"
+title: "Transferring maintenance of Opportunistic Wireless Encryption to the IEEE"
 abbrev: "RFC8110-to-IEEE"
 category: info